cog/bin/README.md

 	fileintersect - lines from a first file that are present in one of other files highlight - highlight patterns in a file moonphases - phases of the moon
+	nextcycledir - cycle through a series of directories samefile - check for duplicated files
-	pwhereis - a more thorough version of whereis nextcycledir - cycle through a series of directories trim - trims each line to a maximum number of chars
+	pwhereis - a more thorough version of whereis trim - trims each line to a maximum number of chars